Cyber-Wolfe/Crypto_Analysis/README.md

-# Analysis of different Currencies
+# Analysis of Crypto Currencies

 ## Purpose
 The task was to create a report that includes what cryptocurrencies are on the trading market and how they could be grouped for classification for potential investing.